zchee/golang-wiki/CodeReview.md

 If you have changes that aren't ready to be reviewed, you can put a giant "DO NOT REVIEW" as the second line of the CL description, so that people who see it know not to look any further.
 Don't make it the first line, since then it will become the subject for the entire review, even after you've changed the description.

-If don't need Gerrit's features, but just want to backup your work, share work between multiple clients, or have a staging UI to examine your changes, you can use a regular git remote.
+If you don't need Gerrit's features, but just want to backup your work, share work between multiple clients, or have a staging UI to examine your changes, you can use a regular git remote.

 To use GitHub as a git remote, you can either fork github.com/golang/go or create a new repo.
 There are trade-offs.
 Forked repos will have a faster first push.
 Non-forked repos can be private.
 Forked repos are associated in GitHub's system.
 As a result, they are easily discoverable and support cross-repo comparisons in the GitHub UI; however, this also means that references to issues in commit messages in forked repos will create references to your fork in the issue.